Pakistan, IMF yet to reconcile on fiscal framework

-ISLAMABAD: Pakistan and the IMF [International Monetary Fund] are yet to reconcile on the fiscal framework as Islamabad is making its last-ditch efforts to convince the Fund staff for moving ahead with ‘manageable fiscal adjustments’ of 1.5 to 2 per cent of gross domestic product (GDP) in the coming budget.
+ISLAMABAD: Pakistan and the International Monetary Fund (IMF) have yet to reconcile on the fiscal framework as Islamabad is making last-ditch efforts to convince the Fund staff to move ahead with ‘manageable fiscal adjustments’ of 1.5 to 2 per cent of gross domestic product (GDP) in the coming budget.

-Top official sources confirmed to The News that the economic managers are still in the catch-22 situation, as on the one hand they are required to convince the IMF of a slower pace of fiscal adjustments, and on the other they are facing the daunting task of taking their political leadership into confidence for reducing the cost of losing political capitals through tough measures.
+Top official sources confirmed to The News that the economic managers still face a difficult situation, as on the one hand they are required to convince the IMF of a slower pace of fiscal adjustments, and on the other they are facing the daunting task of taking their political leadership into confidence over tough measures.

-When contacted by IMF’s Resident chief, Esther Perez Ruiz, to seek her comments on Monday, she replied, “The discussions with the Pakistani authorities, aimed at reaching an agreement to enable the conclusion of the pending seventh review under the 2019 Extended Fund Facility (EFF), are ongoing and remain very constructive.
+When contacted, IMF's Resident chief, Esther Perez Ruiz, said on Monday, "The discussions with the Pakistani authorities, aimed at reaching an agreement to enable the conclusion of the pending seventh review under the 2019 Extended Fund Facility (EFF), are ongoing and remain very constructive.

 “The IMF appreciates authorities’ efforts toward bringing fuel prices in line with international prices, as part of a wide-ranging set of policies and reforms to repair macroeconomic stability and achieve programme objectives.